cryptiumlabs/juvix/doc/CONTRIBUTING.md

 The format for the changelog follows the PVP format below.

-V A.B.C.D
+A.B.C.D

 A and B are both major versions.
 C is the Minor version, and D is the patch, in other words it looks like

-V Major.Major.Minor.Patch
+Major.Major.Minor.Patch

+Major version bumps typically refer to major releases or breaking changes we are including.
+Smaller milestones typically bump the Minor version.
+Patchs are more minor "patches" that incremently improve the system without being significant enough to be a new minor version.

+Individual pull requests will typically bump the patch number, however upon massive changes or breaking changes can change the Minor and or Major versions.

 Major release will bump the major version, milestones bump the minor version, and pull requests bump the patch number.

-Every patch should thus update the Changelog file in the root directory with what is changed.
+Every pull request should thus update the Changelog file in the root directory with what is changed.

 ## Reviews & merging